 What Is General Dentistry?

-Technically, general dentistry is a term that describes any dentistry not performed by a specialist.
+Technically, general dentistry is a term that describes any dentistry performed by a general dentist, not a specialist.
 However, when we refer to general dentistry, we mean procedures that aren’t cosmetic dentistry or neuromuscular dentistry.
 This usually means procedures focused on preserving or restoring the health and function of your teeth and gums.

-Preventive dentistry protects your teeth and gums from damage.
-There are many types of preventive dentistry procedures, but the most common are oral hygiene-related.
-Cleaning your teeth removes plaque, which contains harmful bacteria, food particles, and protective goo the bacteria secrete to cling to your teeth and avoid saliva (which is harmful to them).
+Preventative dentistry protects your teeth and gums from damage.
+The most common preventative dentistry procedures are oral hygiene-related.
+Cleaning your teeth removes plaque, which contains harmful bacteria, food particles, and goo the bacteria secrete to cling to your teeth and avoid saliva (which is harmful to them).
 You should brush your teeth twice a day and floss every day to keep this plaque from building up.

 However, even if you do your best to brush and floss, there is likely some plaque that remains.
 This plaque absorbs minerals from your saliva and turns rock-hard.
 It’s a process similar to fossilization, and it turns plaque into tartar.
 You can’t remove tartar safely on your own, which is what professional cleanings are for.